cschech/CBSD/README.md

 # Remote linking

 Removing the ability for OpenBSD to link objects by itself, and having them linked by a call to a remote machine (akin to distcc, distlink?) would eliminate the need for the system to capture its own elf components and link order/randomization information.
 Experts in the use of llvm's LLD can likely provide a quick solution here.
+Setting up a build environment on say, Debian 11 and ksh, and seeing if the linking and compilation phases return sucessfully would be useful.

 # Removing the dependency on BSD make from the clang build process